APRNs, also known as advanced practice registered nurses, have been working in the nurse home setting for quite some time.

 Gerontological nurse practitioners can perform multiple tasks in the nursing home.
 They help lighten the load of the doctors rounding in the home.

 The APRN can alternate regulatory visits with the doctor after the third month.
-These federally mandated visits evaluate the patient and review the resident’s meds, labs, and condition.
+These federally mandated visits evaluate the patient and review the resident’s medications, labs, and condition.
 The orders for the patient are then signed for compliance.
 Click here for an article on how to do a regulatory visit in the nursing home.

-Most facilities utilize the APRN for covering after-hours on-call for facilities.
+Most facilities utilize the APRN for covering after-hours on-call facilities.
 The nurses and APRN will call the doctor for things that need higher-level support or as a second opinion.

 When the patient first arrives at the facility, the advanced practice nurse often sees them.
-They will review the paperwork from the hospital, approve the orders with the nurse, make sure the patient doesn’t have any unstable or untreated illnesses that need to be addressed.
+They will review the paperwork from the hospital, approve the orders with the nurse, and make sure the patient doesn’t have any unstable or untreated illnesses that need to be addressed.